novouss/automation-agent/README.md

 Request through a RESTAPI format:

-- Run the `curl -X POST http://localhost:8000/run?task=<task description>` to execute a task.
+- Run the `curl -X POST http://localhost:8000/run?task=<task+description>` to execute a task.
-- Run the `curl -X GET http://localhost:8000/read?path=<file path>` to read contents of files.
+- Run the `curl -X GET http://localhost:8000/read?path=<file+path>` to read contents of files.

 ## Debugging

-Debugging the inner workings of an docker image file can be difficult.
-Use the following commands to test.
+Debugging the inner workings of a docker image file can be difficult.
+Use the following api calls to test the docker image.

 - Run the `curl -X GET http://localhost:8000/greet` allows the api to return a greeting message you, indicating the app works!
-- Run the `curl -X GET http://localhost:8000/files?path=<file path>` allows the api to return a list of files.
+- Run the `curl -X GET http://localhost:8000/files?path=<file/path>` allows the api to return a list of files.